 Why This Might Be the Best-Kept Secret in Travel

-Even as a veteran traveler and vacation planner, I wish there were an easier way to get all my trip planning done—whether a magic button or just a friend who always knows everything to see/do/eat in any given city.
-Then I tried Monograms — a style of travel that promises stress-free days and an authentic local experience.
-And, after taking my own Monograms trip to Rome and Venice, I think I may have uncovered the best-kept secret in travel.
+Even as a veteran traveler and vacation planner, I'd often wished there were an easier way to get all my trip planning done—whether a magic button or just a friend who always knows everything to see/do/eat in any given city.
+Then I tried Monograms, a style of travel that promises stress-free days and an authentic local experience.
+And after taking my own Monograms trip to Rome and Venice, I think I may have uncovered the best-kept secret in travel.

-During the resulting trip, on the rare occasion that my brain did begin to switch into “Ok, where do I go now" mode, someone seemed to instantly appear with a sign and a smile, ready to help me get to the next place.
-And if you've ever tried to catch a train abroad, you know how helpful this is.
-Finding your platform, deciphering foreign signage and knowing whether or not (and where and how) to validate your ticket all factor into whether you wind up spending too much time at the station, or worse, missing your train.
+During the resulting trip, on the rare occasion that my brain did begin to switch back into "OK, where do I go now" mode, someone seemed to instantly appear with a sign and a smile, ready to help me get to the next place.
+And you know how helpful this is if you've ever tried to catch a train abroad: Finding your platform, deciphering foreign signage and knowing whether or not (and where and how) to validate your ticket all factor into whether you wind up spending too much time at the station, or worse, missing your train.

 As for my transfers: private black cars in Rome and private water taxis in Venice, each waiting for me as soon as I arrived.
 I could get dangerously accustomed to this version of la bella vita.